tarantool/cartridge-java/README.md

 selectResult = profileSpace.select(condition, selectOptions).get();
 ```

-You can see sources of example in [tests](src/test/java/io/tarantool/driver/integration/proxy/options/ProxySpaceInsertOptionsIT.java)
+You can see the sources of this example in the [tests](src/test/java/io/tarantool/driver/integration/proxy/options/ProxySpaceInsertOptionsIT.java)

 ### Retrying Tarantool client